andreamoro-git/BM-Spatial-SIR/README.md

 Overview
 --------

 The code in this replication package generates the data and figures for the paper using Python and Stata.
-The replicator should expect the code to run for about 5-10 hours.
-This readme does not contain a full documentation describing how to generate new model simulation.
+The replicator should expect the code to run for about 5-10 hours (including the code necessary to reproduce appendix data and figures).
+This README file does not contain documentation describing how to generate new simulations.
 Please refer to the code in class_spatialModels.py and its comments for details.

 We kindly ask authors using or adapting this code in scientific publications to cite our paper:
   Alberto Bisin and Andrea Moro.
 "Learning Epidemiology by Doing: The Empirical Implications of a Spatial SIR Model with Behavioral Responses," NBER Working Paper 27590, June 2020